NicoHood/HoodLoader2/Readme.md

 The main MCU will always reset on a 16u2 reprogramming.
 There is no way to fix this (yet).

-Gamepads and RAW-HID in an HID multi report gives problems under some OS (Gamepads especially Linux).
-This is an OS bug and has nothing to do with the HoodLoader.

-Also the HoodLoader only ensures that you can upload sketches to the MCUs.
-If your USB HID devices have any problems please check the HID Project for known bugs/updates.
+The HoodLoader only ensures that you can upload sketches to the MCUs.
+If your USB HID device causes any problem please check the HID Project for known bugs/updates.

-TODO
-====
-(ignore this, its just for me)

-documentation HoodLoader2:
-pictures, example with leds spi, ir sensor, usb function check if fastled/other libs work

-Bootloader itself:
-remove buffer and use endpoint double banks? store prev endpoint state in isr! (reliable and useful??) change bootloader key position in ram?

-check fuse setting: 0xEF, vs 0xFF
-fix usb vid pass via boards.txt

-Hid Project:
-update Burning via ISP (advanced) system wakeup and other (github pull requests)
-Test with Android phone
+The Magic BootKey is not stored properly in ram and may cause errors.
+This is a general Arduino Software problem, we have to do this to keep compatible.
+Normally there shouldn't be any noticeable error.
+This bug has a workaround in the HID Project so it wont matter any ways.
+Just want to mention it here.

+The USB setting (pid, vid, manufacturer, name) cannot be passed with the new IDE because the u2 Series is not integrated.
+These values are defined in the pins_arduino.h

 Version History
 ===============